 - Curiosity.
 Curiosity is an asset in many aspects of life.
 As for the graphics, it’s useful in different situations.
-This curiosity makes it possible to multiply the concepts for the same project and thus to obtain personalized results for clients.
-In addition, curiosity in graphics is important to be up to date and understand the advances and new technologies in the field.
-This helps in the diversification of techniques, graphic styles and possible avenues for the graphic designer.
+This curiosity makes it possible to multiply the concepts for the same project and obtain personalized results for clients.
+In addition, curiosity is important to be up to date and understand the advances of new technologies.

 - Passionate.
 Having passion for your job shows clients and colleagues that you’ll do what it takes to get results.

 - Accept criticism.
 It is sometimes difficult to accept.
-But, it's important to trust colleagues and clients to improve a job that seems perfect and done.
-Someone who has more expertise in a specific area sees components or details that are hard to perceive.
+But, it's important to trust colleagues and clients to improve a job that seems perfect.
+Someone who has more expertise in a specific area sees details that are hard to perceive.
 So, you must take the time to analyze the criticism, detach from it and retain the relevant elements to improve our work.

 - Resourceful.
 In the world of graphics, it’s normal to face different obstacles.
 Whether it is at the conceptual, technical level or in the layout.
 In any case, it is important to find solutions or ask for help.

 - Flexibility.
 It is good to question your own work and prejudices.
-Even when you're happy with an idea, it's good to let it sit and later work on it again to make it more unique and optimal according to the mandate.
+Even when you're happy with an idea, it's good to let it sit and later work on it again to make it more unique.

 - Patience.
 Take your time to get to the top.
 This is one of the best ways to achieve a result where you can feel the work and the effort.
-Thinking and art take time.
 From brainstorm to design, each production step is important for a complete project.
 So, it is normal that a project that seems simple, in the end, takes time.

 These are the most important qualities of a graphic designer.
-But, graphic design is constantly evolving and as a communication influenced by our social system, design adapts over time, refining and expanding its approach.
-It is in constant ideological rethinking because it also joins the change of thought and social change.
+But, graphic design is constantly evolving and it is influenced by our social system.
+So, graphic design adapts over time, refining and expanding its approach.

 Best logo designers of the world